-• Store the certificate chain and its private key as a Personal Information Exchange Format (PFX) file, then configure it in the agent property.
-You must also configure Private Key Password.

-• Store the certificate locally in the Windows certificate store and configure the friendly name of the client certificate as it shows in Windows, in the agent property.
-Note that this method of overloading this property is deprecated and you should use Public Client Certificate Friendly Name instead.
+- Store the certificate chain and its private key as a Personal Information Exchange Format (PFX) file, then configure it in the agent property.
+You must also configure Private Key Password. - Store the certificate locally in the Windows certificate store and configure the friendly name of the client certificate as it shows in Windows, in the agent property.

 Property name com.forgerock.agents.config.cert.file Introduced in Web Agent 4.x

 Function Encryption

 Туре String

 Bootstrap property Yes

 Required property Νο

-Restart required Νο
+Restart required No